-The appointment of Jose Luis Mendez Lopez and Alvaro Fernandez-Villaverde y de Silva to the Advisory Board, in the 2005 financial year, has consolidated the professional and independent nature of the Board inherent since its initial establishment in 1998.
-Daniel Villalba Vila quitted in the Advisory Board on February, 2006, because of his appointment as member of the Board of Directors.
+The appointment of Luis Solana Madariaga to the Advisory Board, in the 2006 financial year, has consolidated the professional and independent nature of the Board inherent since its initial establishment in 1998.

 - Term:

 Each member's appointment remains valid for a period of four years, without prejudice to the renewal of the position or the member's re-election.
 Removal may occur upon expiry of the term, resignation or removal, among other reasons.